ebarvaeva/NEEgap/README.md

 **What the pipeline does:**

 - Fills gaps in half-hourly NEE measurements using five independent models.
-- Derives Reco and GPP post-hoc from the gap-filled NEE through flux partitioning, guaranteeing the carbon-balance identity NEE = Reco − GPP at every gap row.
 - Evaluates each model at four gap sizes (S ≈ 3 d, M ≈ 7 d, L ≈ 14 d, VL ≈ 30 d) via a leave-one-gap-out cross-validation.
 - Isolates the contribution of each management variable to accuracy using a feature-addition ablation study.